19 Sep 3 Common Mistakes With The Turkish Get Up (And How to Fix Them)

 Now that you know, it’s time to take the knowledge and apply it.

-If you like the TGU and really want to improve your performance for the results mentioned above, be sure to join the community and subscribe below to find out what’s coming.
+If you like the TGU and really want to improve your performance for the results mentioned above, be sure to join the community and subscribe below.

 I’ll see you on the inside.